Snapchat/camera-kit-android-sdk/samples/android/camerakit-sample/README.md

 - [`camerakit-sample-full`](./camerakit-sample-full) contains a fully functioning camera capture with lenses and preview flow.
 - [`camerakit-sample-custom-video`](./camerakit-sample-custom-video) demonstrates how to set up a custom video/audio encoding and audio source implementation.
+- [`camerakit-sample-custom-input`](./camerakit-sample-custom-input) demonstrates how to setup a custom input to the CameraKit's processing pipeline.
 - [`camerakit-sample-simple`](./camerakit-sample-simple) demonstrates how to setup a simple, CameraKit powered, camera capture flow via the standalone, batteries-included `CameraActivity`.
 - [`camerakit-sample-dynamic-app`](./camerakit-sample-dynamic) contains a basic application that loads CameraKit SDK as a dynamic feature to display a list of available lenses.